Kentico/ems-module-kontent-publishing/README.md

 ## Description

-This repository contains source code of the Kentico Cloud publishing module for Kentico EMS.
+This repository contains source code of the Kentico Kontent publishing module for Kentico EMS.

-The module automatically synchronizes all published content and assets (media files, page attachments) from a specific site in [Kentico EMS](https://www.kentico.com) to a specific project in [Kentico Cloud](https://www.kenticocloud.com) using Kentico Cloud Content Management API.
+The module automatically synchronizes all published content and assets (media files, page attachments) from a specific site in [Kentico EMS](https://www.kentico.com) to a specific project in [Kentico Kontent](https://kontent.ai) using the Content Management API.

-NOTE: The publishing only handles the direction from Kentico EMS to Kentico Cloud, not vice-versa.
+NOTE: The publishing only handles the direction from Kentico EMS to Kentico Kontent, not vice-versa.

 The typical use cases for the module are:
 * Providing a reliable headless endpoint for your additional channels, e.g. mobile application
-  * The data shouldn't be edited in Kentico Cloud, as they may be ovewritten by changes in Kentico EMS.
-You can still observe and navigate data in Kentico Cloud while developing or debugging your target application.
+  * The data shouldn't be edited in Kentico Kontent, as they may be ovewritten by changes in Kentico EMS.
+You can still observe and navigate data in Kentico Kontent while developing or debugging your target application.
-* Migrating data to Kentico Cloud
+* Migrating data to Kentico Kontent

 ## How to use this repository